asshah4/tl1-grant/mscr/biostats/hw_6.md

 __Reject H0 at alpha = 0.05__

-Based on this chi square test of homogeneity, we can reject the null hypothesis that proportion of disease between exposure and unexposed is the same (at an alpha of 0.05).
-We can thus acccept the H1 such that there is likely a difference in disease probability in the exposed versus unexposed groups.
+Based on this chi square test of independence, we can reject the null hypothesis that proportion of disease between exposure and unexposed is the same (at an alpha of 0.05).
+We can thus accept the H1 such that there is likely a difference in disease probability in the exposed versus unexposed groups.

 # Question 2

 ## Question description

 Condition = died, lived, total
 Seat belt = 15, 335, 350
 Harness = 10, 240, 250
 None = 25, 375, 400